kaijan/Using-CloudWatch-and-SNS-Services-to-Monitor-Your-Website/README.md

 2.17.
 Scroll down and click **View Instances**.

 2.18.
-Wait until LAMP Server shows 2/2 checks passed in the **Status Checks** column.
+Wait until Lab Server shows 2/2 checks passed in the **Status Checks** column.
 This will take 3‐5 minutes.
 Use the refresh icon at the top right to check for updates.

 ### Connect to your instance (Windows only)